Where do I get advice on how to quit smoking?

 Many other community health organisations offer free or subsidised smoking cessation programmes - your local Citizens Advice Bureau can help you find a programme near you.

 Where can I get help for alcohol and drug addiction?

-They also have special helplines for:
+The Alcohol Drug Helpline also has special helplines for:

 - Maori - 0800 787 798